ARMmbed/mbed-os-5-docs/docs/tools/offline/toolchain_profiles.md

 ### User perspective

-A toolchain or build system profile is a set of flags that is guaranteed to be passed to the underyling compiler suite.
+A toolchain or build system profile is a set of flags that is guaranteed to be passed to the underlying compiler suite.

 These flags are stored in a JSON file that may be merged with other JSON files of the same structure.